MoeinZandi/GOK/README.md

 # GOK (Galaxy Of Knowledge) 🚀

-A web application built with **Angular 20** to provide a platform for learning and managing educational content.
+A web application built with **Angular 20 And 21** to provide a platform for learning and managing educational content.

 ---